| Additional Resources |

-- Shape: The Evoluent VerticalMouse 4 features soft contouring that the hand naturally forms into.
-These contours also ensure comfortable grasp locations for a wide range of hand sizes.
-These contours, combined with the deep and slightly angled indentation for the thumb, reduces the pressure against the web of the hand.
+- Shape: The Evoluent VerticalMouse 4 features gentle contours that the hand naturally forms into and around.
+These also ensure comfortable grasp locations for a wide range of hand sizes.
+These contours, combined with the deep and slightly angled

 - Wireless Option: In addition to the Standard size Bluetooth Model for Mac the Evoluent VerticalMouse 4 is also available in Wired Left and Right hand models, Small Wired Right hand, and Standard and Small Right hand versions employing traditional 2.4 Ghz wireless.

 - Scroll Wheel: Grooved soft rubber with tactile detents.
 The Scroll Wheel is also "clickable" and provides a "forward" command by default.
 This command can also be customized using the Evoluent Mouse Manager Software.

 - Finger Flange: The large finger flange prevents the fifth finger from dragging on desk.